-- IDA programs can be successfully established by various types of sponsoring organizations in ways that help low-income and low-wealth participants begin to save money and accumulate assets.
+• IDA programs can be successfully established by various types of sponsoring organizations in ways that help low-income and low-wealth participants begin to save money and accumulate assets.
 Support for the initiative from the highest levels of administration within sponsoring organizations, and from the board of directors, is key to success.
-Further, a good "fit" between IDAs and the overall mission of the sponsoring organization is essential. - In IDA program implementation, staffing matters.
+Further, a good "fit" between IDAs and the overall mission of the sponsoring organization is essential.

+- In IDA program implementation, staffing matters.
 In fact, the importance of dedicated and competent IDA staff people cannot be overstated.
 One of the key themes to emerge from our interviews with IDA directors and coordinators was the central role of staff enthusiasm, creativity, and rapport with participants in successful IDA implementation and administration.
-Staff people who have a balanced set of economic development skills and social service abilities appear to be particularly effective in establishing IDA programs. - IDA implementation is most successful when people who design and administer the program "keep it simple."
+Staff people who have a balanced set of economic development skills and social service abilities appear to be particularly effective in establishing IDA programs.
+This lesson parallels the finding by Moore and colleagues (2001) that most IDA participants believe that financial education, often delivered by IDA program staff, helped them save.
+More recently, Sherraden and colleagues (2005) report that staff support was very important to some savers. - IDA implementation is most successful when people who design and administer the program "keep it simple."
 Program staff must explain eligibility, enrollment processes, account structures, staff roles, and requirements of participants clearly and concisely to multiple groups of stakeholders in the larger community.
 This may explain, in part, why simple program designs help get IDAs up and running.
+Keeping it simple may also be one way to reign in the relatively high cost of operating IDA programs as detailed by Schreiner (2004) until matched savings accounts are universal and permanent.